biocatiit/website/content/scihi/2015_alzheimers.rst

 The data (Fig. 1) reveal how hPreP is able to accommodate distinct molecules within its catalytic site, and how this enzyme specifically recognizes amyloid proteins.
-The high-resolution diffraction patterns of hPreP alone and in complex with Aβ provide an atomiclevel snapshot of the large (~13,000 Å) catalytic chamber and the molecular interactions required for substrate capture and cleavage.
+The high-resolution diffraction patterns of hPreP alone and in complex with Aβ provide an atomic level snapshot of the large (~13,000 Å) catalytic chamber and the molecular interactions required for substrate capture and cleavage.
 Within this chamber, amino acid residues form a hydrophobic pocket, a basic pocket adjacent to the catalytic site, and a hydrophobic exosite